veereshkatageri/doc-as-code/Readme.md

 ## About this document

-This document is written by Veeresh Katageri and reviewed by SiANOMTech.
+This document is written by Veeresh Katageri.

 Only Readme.md document can be read in Github.
 As mentioned here, the supporting document must be downloaded.